Articles of Incorporation and Rules

 3. When necessary in order to perform his/her duties, the auditor shall request a subsidiary, etc. to report on its business or investigate the status of its business and assets

-Article 30 The Auditors shall receive reports or explanations from Directors and staff members, etc. regarding the status of the execution of the business entrusted to the Business Associations, and shall inspect relevant documents.
+Article 30 The auditors shall receive reports or explanations from the directors and staff, etc., regarding the status of the execution of the business entrusted to the Business Alliance, and shall inspect the relevant documents.

 2. When necessary in order to perform his/her duties, the auditor shall request a business association to report on its business or investigate the status of its business and assets

-(Reporting to the Representative Director and the Board of Directors)
+(Reporting to the Representative Director and Board of Directors)

-Article 31 The Auditor shall regularly report to the Representative Director and the Board of Directors on the status and results of audits.
+Article 31 The auditors shall periodically report to the Representative Director and the Board of Directors on the status and results of the audits.

 2. When an audit is conducted on key audit items for the period or a special investigation is conducted, the auditor shall report the progress and results to the representative director and the board of directors, and when deemed necessary, shall provide advice or recommendations and take appropriate measures according to the circumstances

-Article 32 Auditors shall audit the financial statements and business reports, as well as their accompanying detailed statements, and report the results of the audit to the Board of Auditors in writing or orally.
+Article 32 The auditors shall audit the financial statements, business reports, and their accompanying schedules, and report the audit results to the Board of Auditors in writing or orally.

 2. When reporting the results of the audit to the Board of Auditors, the Auditors shall confirm whether there have been any violations of laws and regulations or the Articles of Incorporation by the Directors, and whether there have been any subsequent events, and shall then consider whether there are any matters that should be reported to the Board of Auditors